wazum/thumb-hash/README.md

 - TYPO3 CMS 12.4+ or 13.4+
 - PHP 8.2+
-- GD PHP extension (required - already included in standard TYPO3 installations)
+- GD PHP extension (required; fallback processor and part of standard TYPO3 installs)
-- ImageMagick PHP extension (optional but recommended for better alpha channel precision)
+- Imagick PHP extension (optional but recommended), otherwise GD is used
-- srwiez/thumbhash ^1.4

-**Note:** While the extension supports both GD and ImageMagick for image processing (preferring ImageMagick when available), GD is currently a hard requirement in composer.json as it serves as the fallback processor and is already required by TYPO3 itself.
+- Composer dependency: `srwiez/thumbhash ^1.4`

+Notes:
+- You can choose the processor via `imageProcessor` (auto|imagick|gd).
+Explicit choices have no fallback.

 ## License